What this page says

 Representative for Children and Youth (RCY)

-The Representative ensures that the agencies serving children and youth between the ages of birth and 19 are providing programs and services that meet the needs of this vulnerable population.
+The Representative supports B.C.’s young people in dealing with the provincial child and youth serving system by advocating on their behalf, as well as reviewing services and making recommendations to improve them.
 The Representative also assists young adults between their 19th and 24th birthdays who are eligible for CLBC services and who received a reviewable service in the 15 months before their 19th birthdays.

 Service to Adults with Developmental Disabilities (STADD)

-Services to Adults with Developmental Disabilities (STADD) offers Navigator services for transitioning youth and their families in 103 communities across B.C.
-Navigators act a point of contact for individuals in coordinating transition planning and access to supports and services through the transition period of 16-24 years old.
+Services to Adults with Developmental Disabilities (STADD) offers Navigator services for transitioning youth and their families in 145 communities across B.C.
+Navigators act as the primary point of contact for individuals in coordinating transition planning and access to supports and services through the transition period of 16-24 years old.

 WorkBC can help people with disabilities who are eligible for support with job options and services designed to support and build their career.
 WorkBC also provides pre-employment supports to students with developmental disabilities on their last year in high school.